wombleton/gitlaw-nz/acts/P/Public Works Act 1981.md

     *   (c) the date on which any application to the court has been withdrawn by the applicant---

-    whichever is the later, and shall be liable on summary conviction to a fine not exceeding $5 for every day or part of a day during which the offence has continued; and the authority, by its employees or agents, may enter on the land in respect of which the requirement was made, carry out the required work, and recover the cost from the owner.
+    whichever is the later, and shall be liable on conviction to a fine not exceeding $5 for every day or part of a day during which the offence has continued; and the authority, by its employees or agents, may enter on the land in respect of which the requirement was made, carry out the required work, and recover the cost from the owner.

     (8) All costs and expenses incurred by an authority in carrying out any work under subsection (7) may be recovered from the person who failed to comply with the requirement as a debt due to the authority.